-- The assumed number of married male new retirees electing the 100% Joint & Survivor option changed from 35% to 45%.
+- The assumed spouse age difference was changed from two years older for females to one year older. - The assumed number of married male new retirees electing the 100% Joint & Survivor option changed from 35% to 45%.
 The assumed number of married female new retirees electing the 100% Joint & Survivor option changed from 15% to 30%.
 The corresponding number of married new retirees electing the Life annuity option was adjusted accordingly.
 Changes in Plan Provisions - Augmentation for current privatized members was reduced to 2.0% for the period July 1, 2020 through December 31, 2023 and 0.0% after.
 Augmentation was eliminated for privatizations occurring after June 30, 2020.